tjthurman/git_intro_workshop/README.md

 Once you've made the changes you want and staged them, you commit them to create your checkpoint/snapshot.
 You can use the `git commit` command, but again the GUIs have nicer options for writing nice commit messages.
 This is an important part of git: the commit messages provide information and context for you when you're going back and looking through your old code.
 So strive to write commit messages that are informative and concise.

 How often should you commit your changes?
-This is mostly up to you in terms of personal style, and the culture/expectations of the team you're working with.
+This is mostly up to you in terms of personal style and the culture/expectations of the team you're working with.
 I generally try to keep commits focused on one issue or theme, so that the changes are clearer.
 Lots of small commits could be a little annoying, but I would err on the side of too many commits than too few.
 A big, cumbersome commit with hundreds of file changes can be hard to understand.

 ### Sync your changes: `git push` and `git pull`

 So, you've made a bunch of changes and had git remember them.
-At the moment, these changes are only present on your computer: Git isn't like Dropbox, it doesn't automatically sync file changes between your computer and github.
-You have to do that yourself, using two commands: `git push` sends changes from your computer to GitHub, and `git pull` retrieves changes from GitHub and puts them on your computer.
-The repo on github is often called a "remote".
+At the moment, these changes are only present on your computer: Git isn't like Dropbox, it doesn't automatically sync file changes between your computer and Github.
+You have to do that yourself, using two commands: `git push` sends changes from your computer to GitHub, and `git pull` retrieves changes from GitHub and puts them on your computer (technically, `git pull` combines two commands into one: `git fetch` to check for new changes, and `git merge` to incorporate those new changes).
+As a bit of Git terminology, The repo on github is called a "remote".

 When you're working by yourself on a single computer, you should only need to push your changes.
 Once you start working across multiple computers, you need to be a little more careful.
 A general piece of advice is to run `git pull` often to make sure your local repo has all the latest changes from GitHub/the remote.
 To explain why consider this scenario: